-The number of vessels from non-member countries fishing in the NAFO Regulatory Area has steadily increased from 11 in 1984 to 44 in 1990.
+The number of vessels from non-Contracting Parties fishing in the NAFO Regulatory Area has steadily increased from 11 in 1984 to 44 in 1990.
 Total catches by such vessels are estimated to have increased over the same period by some 65-70% and are now equal to approximately 35% of the catches taken by Contracting Parties in the NAFO Regulatory Area.
-More specifically, it is estimated that catches by non-Contracting Parties have increased from an estimated 10,000 tonnes in 1984 to an estimated 49,000 tonnes in 1990.
+More specifically, it is estimated that catches by non-Contracting Parties have increased from an estimated 10 000 tons in 1984 to an estimated 49 000 tons in 1990.

-In the face of declining stocks, the TACs for key groundfish stocks, notably cod in division 3NO, American plaice in division 3LNO, and redfish in division 3LN, have been significantly reduced over the past two years leading to reduced fishing opportunities for fishermen of NAFO member countries.
+In the face of declining stocks, the TACs for key groundfish stocks, notably cod in Divisions 3NO, American plaice in Divisions 3LNO, and redfish in Divisions 3LN, have been significantly reduced over the past 2 years leading to reduced fishing opportunities for fishermen of NAFO member countries.
 As a result of these reductions, the fishing activities of the NAFO Contracting Parties and the fishing communities of the Parties dependent on such activities are undergoing an extremely difficult period.